User domains

 }

-The event paylod contains a list of module and domains that were affected by the relation change.
+The event payload contains a list of module and domains that were affected by the relation change.
 Modules and domains can be either added or removed: they are listed to ease the implementation of event handlers in both account provider and account client modules.

 For instance, the following Python excerpt checks if the module domain was changed: